LiterallyTheVoid/LTV/between-art-and-fear.md

 I love my work.
 In fact, it has a lot in common with writing.
 It is indeed a craft.
 Yes is it has the gleam of pure technicality, but building software is more akin to be a carpenter than being a chemist.

+I have now have the space to create.
+The issue is what to create.
+Becoming an adult makes it apparent how finite our time here is.
+What came before is uncertain, what came after is uncertain.
+But now, we at least have the smallest amount of control.

+I love building software, but it’s not fulfilling the way that writing is.
+Even now, I love the writing that I am doing.
+This sentence makes me happier than all the code that I have developed.

+Yet here I am.
+Stuck between art and fear.
+I have the space to create, and yet I don’t do it.

+I used to think that I was afraid that if I didn’t do something that kept me alive, and that was the thing that kept me from following art.
+But now I can see the fear of death isn’t keeping me from creation.
+Fear of creation is keeping me from creating.